boulund/tentacle/documentation/source/installation.rst

 ###################
 Here follows instructions on how to setup the environment required for Tentacle.
 A note on pathnames: The directory in which Tentacle is installed will be referred to as ``$TENTACLE_ROOT`` for convenience.
-Also, aside from the section on how to install, prepare, and activate virtualenv, the ``(tentacle_env)`` prefix to the command line will be omitted for brevity.
+Also, aside from in the section on how to install, prepare, and activate virtualenv, the ``(tentacle_env)`` prefix to the command line will be omitted for brevity.
 Note however, that all commands that utilize the Tentacle framework will require the virtualenv to be activated.